EXCLUSIVE: Charlie Shrem Speaks Out About Mt. Gox, His Arrest and the Bitcoin Bromance

 “My friends are here a lot and I’m getting a lot of free stuff.
 People are sending me a lot of alcohol gifts, which is good.
 I’m trying to make the best of it – I’m learning some new languages, I’m working out a lot every day and watching Netflix – a lot.
 Just trying to keeping my spirits up,”

-He hasn’t completely put the breaks on his business activities, though.
+He hasn’t completely put the brakes on his business activities, though.
 He said he’s working on a “secret project” that involves bitcoin.

 When pushed for more details, all he would reveal, rather cryptically, is: “It’s something that I’ve wanted to do for ages, but haven’t had the time.
 It requires a bunch of licensing and bringing it over from the EU before I can do it.”